Robin Thede: Early life and education

-Her mother was elected in 2009 as Iowa State Representative for House District 93 and has been repeatedly re-elected.
-She continues to serve in the legislature.
+Her mother was elected in 2009 as Iowa State Representative for House District 93 and served until 2021.

 Thede graduated from Northwestern University in Evanston, Illinois, earning a degree in Broadcast Journalism and African-American Studies.
 After college, Thede studied at The Second City theatre group in Chicago.

 Career

 Robin first started with a sketch comedy group called Cleos Apartment with writers Diallo Riddle and Bashir Salahuddin.
 Members included Thomas Fraser, Wyatt Cenac, Nika Williams and Nefetari Spencer.
 That stage show was picked up online by AOL and HBO for a new show called The Message which ran for a full year, 2007.

 Thede was also head writer and a performer on The Nightly Show with Larry Wilmore.
-From 2015–16, she was the head writer for the first season and a half of The Nightly Show, the first African-American woman to hold that position on any late-night talk show.
-Thede is also the second African-American woman to write for a late-night talk show, as Amber Ruffin was first to join the writing staff for Late Night with Seth Meyers.
+From 2015 to 2016, she was the head writer for the first season and a half of The Nightly Show, the first biracial woman to hold that position on any late-night talk show.
+Thede is also the second biracial woman to write for a late-night talk show, as Amber Ruffin was first to join the writing staff for Late Night with Seth Meyers.

 Prior to that, she was head writer on The Queen Latifah Show and staff writer on the first two seasons of Real Husbands of Hollywood on BET.
 In January 2013, she appeared in the Marlon Wayans' comedy A Haunted House opposite comedian JB Smoove.
 She also had recurring appearances as "Gail" on Second Generation Wayans on BET in March 2013.

 Thede has often worked on TV shows as both a writer and actress, including on the short-lived Fox series In the Flow with Affion Crockett, the Mike Epps sketch comedy series Funny Bidness, and on the comedy series Clunkers (starring Carl Payne, David Faustino and Sherman Hemsley).